adrian-rosario/node-react-udemy/README.md

 ## Project Two, ticketing - users, sales, payments

+### 13. index.ts refactoring, for unit tests goals

+- `npm install --save-dev @types/jest @types/supertest jest ts-jest supertest mongodb-memory-server`
+  -- so these aren't deployed to the cluster, also add into the Dockerfile `--omit=dev`

+- so we can test `app` and utilize the ephemeral ports the testing library gives us

 ### 12. requireAuthentication

 - `UnauthorizedError` added, `requireAuthentication` check added and testing successfully in the `currentUserRouter` route (cannot access the path unless user is logged in)